kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README_APP.md

    REACT_APP_SUPABASE_URL=<your_supabase_url>
    REACT_APP_SUPABASE_KEY=<your_supabase_anon_key>
    REACT_APP_FRONTEND_URL=http://localhost:3000
    # Note: FRONTEND_URL must be the exact origin of the app (scheme+host+port).
-It is used to build safe Supabase emailRedirectTo and OAuth redirect.
+It is used to build safe Supabase emailRedirectTo.

    Optional:
    REACT_APP_API_BASE=